robot hand

 Our expertise and thought leadership

-Key people and musings from our blog on generative engine optimisation (GEO).
+Key people and musings from our blog on generative engine optimisation (GEO), answer engine optimisation (AEO) and preparing for agentic AI.

 Picture of Luminary employee, Shayna smiling at the camera with a black background.